trainb0y/CustomDiscordBot/README.md

 # CustomDiscordBot
-The worst named Discord bot in the history of Discord bots
+The worst named Discord bot in the history of Discord bots.

+### Features:
+  * Reaction Roles
+  * More coming soon, maybe